Web Site of Robert John Morton

 Rather than travelling separately and intactly as an independent photon-particle, each quantum of electromagnetic energy, emitted by each atom, could be simply like a drip of water added to an ocean.
 Once in the ocean, a drip loses its individuality.
 It becomes an indistinguishable part of the ocean.
-A quantum of electromagnetic energy, released by an atom, could therefore lose its individuality, becoming simply a miniscule contribution to the local electromagnetic field flux.
+A quantum of electromagnetic energy, released by an atom, could therefore lose its individuality, becoming simply a minuscule contribution to the local electromagnetic field flux.
 Conversely, when an atom absorbs a quantum of electromagnetic energy, it could be simply taking, from the local electromagnetic flux, the amount of energy it needs to raise itself to a higher energy-state.
 It absorbs a drip from the electromagnetic ocean.

 Some Theoretical Consequences

 In a light-source of macroscopic size, a vast number of individual atoms will be contributing their quanta of electromagnetic energy to the general electromagnetic flux in their vicinities.
-In specially made coherent light-sources, such as lasers and light-emitting diodes, each atom is triggered to emit its contribution in phase with all the others.
+In specially made coherent light-sources, such as lasers and light-emitting diodes (LEDs), each atom is triggered to emit its contribution in phase with all the others.
 For most light-sources, however, each atom emits its quanta spontaneously in its own time.
 The phasing of its emission must be random.
-The resulting electromagnetic flux pattern created will therefore be very chaotic and complex.
+The resulting electromagnetic flux pattern thus created will therefore be very chaotic and complex.
 It will be a phase composite of all the emissions of all the atoms that make up the light-source.